weixiaoli125/fault-detection/README.md

 # fault detection: Seismic Fault Detection Using Convolutional Neural Networks with Focal Loss

-Xiao-Li We, Chun-Xia Zhang, Sang-Woon Kim, Kai-Li Jing, Zhuang-Zhuang Xie, Shuang Xu
+Xiao-Li We, Chun-Xia Zhang, Sang-Woon Kim, Kai-Li Jing, Yong-Jun Wang, Shuang Xu, Zhuang-Zhuang Xie

 **This code implemented by Xiao-Li We for 2D seismic fault detection is based on TensorFlow 1.14.0.
 GPU is RTX 2080 Ti.